Sloeber/arduino-eclipse-plugin/website/WebContent/fragments/how_to/install_advice.md

 32 or 64 bit
 ===
-If you are not sure take the 32 bit version.
-If the Arduino IDE is working on your system you have 32 bit java on your system and you are good to go.
-If you install the 64 bit version you also may have to install a 64 bit java.
+Eclipse is stopping 32 bit support so if you use a 64 bit system use the 64 bit version.
+Note you need the java 64(/32) bit version when running 64(/32) bit Sloeber.
+On linux V4.3 is reported to fail.

  **Party success**